epifluidlab/epifluidlab.github.io/news/index.md

   order: 5
   tooltip: Published works
 ---
+- 03/30/2024: Our FinaleMe work is accepted by Nature Communications.
+See report from [Northwestern](https://news.feinberg.northwestern.edu/2024/04/11/developing-tools-to-explore-dna-methylation/)

 - 01/29/2024：Ravi Bandaru from Pen state university joins the lab as a Full-time Data Analyst.
 Welcome!